 After the jump, what I saw from the Packers last week against the Bears, and the other of their games I've seen.

 1. Aaron Rodgers hasn't been as incredibly dominant as he was last season, but he's still a very, very good NFL quarterback.
-He gets sacked a lot, partly because the Packers don't have a great offensively and partly for the same reason Ben Roethsliberger got sacked a lot, because he spends a lot of time trying to extend plays and find receivers downfield.
+He gets sacked a lot, partly because the Packers don't have a great offensive line and partly for the same reason Ben Roethsliberger got sacked a lot, because he spends a lot of time trying to extend plays and find receivers downfield.
 Sometimes, this results in big plays.
 Sometimes, it results in him eating the ball.
 He will not miss open receivers downfield the same way Mark Sanchez and Tim Tebow did last week.
 He can also burn the Titans by scrambling for good yardage-I'm not sure he's as fast as Locker, but his functional mobility is much better.

 2. Aaron Nagler noted this in our Q&A, but the Packers do not have a real run game.
 They've run the ball successfully at times, as they did against the Lions on Sunday Night Football a couple weeks ago, but it's really teams trying to defend the pass offense that creates opportunities on the ground.
 Alex Green got the most carries last week.
 I liked him coming out of college and last year, but I haven't been impressed by his play most of this year.
 Ryan Grant does a good job of getting exactly what is blocked, rarely less and almost never more.
 Aaron noted teams have just lined up in a two-deep look and dared the Packers to run.
 I expect the Titans to follow this pattern.

 3. This isn't a deep or surprising thought, since he had three touchdown passes last week, but James Jones is having the best season of his career.
 He's a big, solid physical receiver-not Brandon Marshall, but he has the kind of size nobody on the Titans outside of Kenny Britt (and now Michael Preston) has.
 This year, he can actually catch the ball.
-Rodgers will throw slants all day if the defense lets him, and Jones and Greg Jennings, an excellent veteran receiver who's been banged up this year, could ksill the Titans all day with them.
+Rodgers will throw slants all day if the defense lets him, and Jones and Greg Jennings, an excellent veteran receiver who's been banged up this year, could kill the Titans all day with them.

 4. I asked a specific question about Randall Cobb in the Q&A for a reason-he scares me.
 A lot.
-I mentioned in my all-22 review of the Jets game that I thought Coty Sensabaugh made some rookie mistakes at time.
+I mentioned in my all-22 review of the Jets game that I thought Coty Sensabaugh made some rookie mistakes at times.
 If he leaves a Cobb on a crossing route open like he did last week, or slips on a seam route, those could easily be big, game-changing plays.
 I don't mean to pick on Sensabaugh or just highlight Cobb, but I wouldn't be surprised to see that result in a long touchdown.

 5. The Packers are practically the Texans of the North when it comes to their affection for tight ends, dressing four against the Bears.
 It'll be curious to see how the Titans match up with Jermichael Finley, who has the speed to stretch the seams and the reach to catch (or drop) any pass thrown his direction.
 I have a hard time distinguishing the other tight ends.